 - Running costs (including maintenance) – this will differ between on-premises and SaaS tools, where the technology maintenance is part of the subscription, but it will also differ between tools per se.
 Factors such as the ongoing need for customizations, and the management of existing customizations, will also need to be included in the TCO.

 - Training costs – dependent on the tool and its ease of use, there will be different groups of people who need training and perhaps even tool-related certifications.
-This will include the service desk agents and other IT users, management-level personnel, tool administrators (including those that effect customizations), and end users (for instance, in the case of self-service capabilities).
-Ideally the service desk tool should make it easy for all users to intuitively know how things work and thus minimize the reliance on training.
+This will include the service desk agents and other IT users, management-level personnel, tool administrators (including those that affect customizations), and end users (for instance, in the case of self-service capabilities).
+Ideally, the service desk tool should make it easy for all users to intuitively know how things work and thus minimize the reliance on training.

 - Retraining costs – after the initial training there will be a need for, and therefore a cost related to, additional training.
 This could be refresher training, the training of new staff, or training that relates to upgrade-based changes and the introduction of new capabilities.